-Personally, I took a few months off of exercising when working to reverse dieting damage (I have a blog post on why I stopped working out & what happened) which not only allowed me to more easily get my body to a fueled state but it totally changed my relationship with movement.
+Personally, I took a few months off from exercising when working to reverse dieting damage (I have a blog post on why I stopped working out & what happened) which not only allowed me to more easily get my body to a fueled state but it totally changed my relationship with movement.

 When I took time off I was able to realize I didn’t need to “earn” my food.
-I refocused on the positive reasons to workout such as increased energy, joy, and stress relief.
+I refocused on the positive reasons to work out such as increased energy, joy, and stress relief.
 It taught me how to allow myself to REST again!

-Allowing for rest and eating enough gives our body the time to heal and restore our muscle stores since they are depleted after times of famine (which is what chronic dieting and following food rules IS to your body!)
+Allowing for rest and eating enough gives our body the time to heal and restore our muscle stores since they are depleted after times of famine (which is what chronic dieting and following food rules ARE to your body!)

 A Final Note On Reverse Dieting

-The calculated process of “reverse dieting” definitely isn’t for everyone and I don’t really recommend it.
-It also isn’t a magical cure all for our metabolism or the damage created by food rules and dieting.
+The calculated process of “reverse dieting” definitely isn’t for everyone…I don’t really recommend it.
+It isn’t a magical cure-all for our metabolism or the damage created by food rules and dieting.

 And besides: as an Intuitive Eater, I am always going to recommend you listen to your own body instead of an app when deciding what to eat and when.

 Our bodies are resilient, and we are able to overcome a lot.